arabellas-craft/arabellas-craft.github.io/_posts/2026-03-28-before-i-begin-tarot-spread.md

 Write down your reading.
 A threshold moment is exactly when you'll want to look back later and see what you knew at the start.

 Any deck works for this.
-A worn deck, an inexpensive deck, a borrowed one you never returned.
+A worn deck, an inexpensive deck, even a deck of regular playing cards (learn how to read those [here](https://ko-fi.com/s/95f9c29692)).
 The spread doesn't require a deck that matches the occasion.